jakub-swiniarski/surf/README.md

 ## Changes:
 - removed features that I don't use,
-- go to duckduckgo if no arguments,
+- go to DuckDuckGo by default,
 - greater zoom by default,
 - dark mode by default.